eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

 The issuer MUST provide an `HTTPS GET` endpoint for retrieving the status of a credential at the base issuer url with the appended path `/requests/<request id>`.
-The issuer SHOULD implement access control such that only the client that made the request may access a particualr request status.
+The issuer SHOULD implement access control such that only the client that made the request may access a particular request status.

 If accepted, a `CredentialStatus` Json object with a `status` property set to one of the following
 values: `RECEIVED` | `REJECTED` | `ISSUED` will be returned.